Ever had an experience where a particular movement was just a lot harder than you thought it would be?

 Don’t cheat yourself by planning to do them later and forgetting.
 Stand up right now and give them a shot.
 Nobody will laugh at you, and they’ll give you a feeling for using your attention to move with greater power and control.

-Then, next you you practice, just remember that feeling.
+Then, next time you practice, remember that feeling.

 Consciously recalling what it feels like when you’re moving well is called “anchoring,” and it will help you return to the focused mental state you need to move at your best.